Where to eat in Queenstown: The best restaurants, cafes and other places to treat yourself

 Sundays is a very cool restaurant in a former church

-I think Ferg Burger is overrated.
-There, I said it.
-The thing no one else seems to want to say in any lists of places you should eat in Queenstown.
+I also think Ferg Burger is overrated.
+Which is something no one else seems to want to say in any lists of places you should eat in Queenstown.

 The burger places seems epic, with lines out the door and down the street at any time of day (you can’t miss it, at some point you will have to shoulder through the crowd milling around the entrance).